Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 • Remember your weight gain is caused by a growing baby.

-• Avoid magazines with unrealistic post-pregnancy weight loss stories.
+• Avoid social media content or magazines with unrealistic post-pregnancy weight loss stories.

 After your baby is born